NucleaPeon/apt-repo/README.md

 the folks at Debian decide to use apt-repo for their work, I will rename this project.

 News
 ====

+* Version 0.10.0 is broken, use 0.10.1.
+Also: ipk packages are being supported.

 * Version 0.9.8 is the last of the stable gdbm/shelve database packages.
   Version 0.10.x will now use the easier-to-manage configparser database